 We pulled off the main road and drove out the small airfield.

-There didn’t seem to be anyone around at the Flying Doctor hangers to give us a tour so we drove back to the highway and continued on toward the town of Cue.
+There didn’t seem to be anyone around at the Flying Doctor hangers to give us a tour so we drove back to the highway and continued on towards the town of Cue.

 These tiny towns are almost deserted most of the time, with people coming in from the surrounding country in the mornings to shop or in the evenings to socialise.

-We parked up and walked around and soon found that there was an interesting heritage trail that stopped off at point of interest around town.
+We parked up and walked around and soon found that there was an interesting heritage trail that stopped off at points of interest around town.

-She told us we should go and talk to the owner of the RV park along the road and ask him about the gold story.
+She told us we should go and talk to the owner of the RV park along the road and ask him about his gold story.

-We did just that and found ourselves in the RV park office where all kind of jewellery is on sale.
+We did just that and found ourselves in the RV park office where all kinds of jewellery are on sale.

-The owner was a nice guy willing to chat and turns out he and his wife are gold prospectors and make jewellery out of gold they find.
+The owner was a nice guy who was willing to chat and it turns out he and his wife are gold prospectors and make jewellery out of gold they find.

 Another guy came in and joined the conversation who was also a prospector and staying in the RV park.

-It’s funny that they all carry these little containers around with them with their latest finds in.
+It’s funny how they all carry these little containers around with them, with their latest gold finds in.

-We got to see their latest gold discoveries and hear their stories and the big finds they had, in the past.
+We got to see their latest gold discoveries and hear their stories about their big finds, in the past.

 It was absolutely fascinating and surprising to find out that so much prospecting goes on by ordinary folk like you and me just going off into the bush with metal detectors.

-Thing was after that, we couldn’t take our eyes off the ground incase there maybe gold laying around because apparently there is.
+The thing was after that, we couldn’t take our eyes off the ground in case there may be gold laying around because apparently there is.

-We drove on to check out a place to stay the night called the Granites just North of Mount Magnet.
+We drove on to check out a place to stay for the night called The Granites, just North of Mount Magnet.

 Finding the entrance, we left the main road and followed the dirt track into the hills.